trochford/Laminar/docs/bigger-picture.md

 6. Break down the authority gradient between ranks or positions for open communications to speed up execution and foster a bias for action.
 7. Build a shared understanding of each team member’s work, so that team members can understand the immediate impact of decisions and cascading impacts across the team.

 These guidelines do not suggest a set of experts operating independently.
-Rather they suggest group of individuals working together under shared values so they can work interdependently in an effective way.
+Rather they suggest group of individuals establishing a new governing set of shared values so they can work interdependently in an effective way.
 The individuals in this group work to have a broader perspective than their own expertise.
 To this end, they need a way to explore and experience the work their teammates do.

 ### Building Blocks for the Transition